By Jessy Smulski & Florin R. Ferrs

 ● Create a list of the most likely disasters you could encounter.
 This list will serve as the basis for the rest of your DR plan.

-Possible scenarios include: hurricanes, tornadoes, ﬂoods, power outages, data center shutdowns, building damages, ﬁres, cyber attacks, internal attacks, human error, failing equipment, etc.
+Possible scenarios include: viral pandemics, hurricanes, tornadoes, ﬂoods, power outages, data center shutdowns, building damages, ﬁres, cyber attacks, internal attacks, human error, failing equipment, etc.

 II.
 DISASTER SCENARIO SOPS